Permitting Compostable Material Handling Facilities and Operations

-This page provides information and resources for obtaining approval to operate a compostable material handling operation or facility.
+This page provides information and resources for obtaining approval to operate a compostable material handling facility or operation.
 This page is not meant to be a substitute for the full text of the regulations or statute.

-What is a Compostable Material Handling Operation or Facility?
+What is a Compostable Material Handling Facility or Operation?

 "Compost" means the product resulting from the controlled biological decomposition of organic wastes that are source separated from the municipal solid waste stream, or which are separated at a centralized facility.
 "Compost" includes vegetable, yard, and wood wastes which are not hazardous waste.
-Public Resources Code (PRC) Section 40116
+[Public Resources Code (PRC) §40116]

-"Compostable Material Handling Operation Facility" means an operation or facility that processes, transfers, or stores compostable materials.
+"Compostable Material Handling Facility" or "Operation" means an operation or facility that processes, transfers, or stores compostable materials.
 Handling of compostable materials results in controlled biological decomposition.
 Handling includes composting, screening, chipping and grinding, and storage activities related to the production of compost, compost feedstocks, and chipped and ground materials.
-"Compostable Materials Handling Operation or Facility" does not include activities excluded from regulation in Section 17855.
-"Compostable Materials Handling Operation or Facility" also includes (A) agricultural material composting operations; (B) green material composting operations and facilities; (C) research composting operations; and (D) chipping and grinding operations and facilities.
-Title 14 Section 17852(a)(12)
+A compostable materials handling facility or operation does not include activities excluded from regulation in [Title 14 of the California Code of Regulations (14 CCR) §17855].

 "Active Compost" means compost feedstock that is in the process of being rapidly decomposed and is unstable.
-Active compost is generating temperatures of at least 50 degrees Celsius (122 degrees Fahrenheit) during decomposition; or is releasing carbon dioxide at a rate of at least 15 milligrams per gram of compost per day, or the equivalent of oxygen uptake.
-Title 14 Section 17852(a)(1)
+Active compost is generating temperatures of at least 50 degrees Celsius (122 degrees Fahrenheit) during decomposition; or is releasing carbon dioxide at a rate of at least 15 milligrams per gram of compost per day, or the equivalent of oxygen uptake. [(14 CCR §17852(a)(1)]

 The following resources are available to help determine which permit tier is appropriate for each type of site:

-Permit Requirements Unique to Compostable Material Handling Sites
+Regulatory Requirements Unique to Compostable Handling Facilities or Operations

-- A Report of Compost Site Information (RCSI) is required for all compostable material handling facilities.
+- A Report of Compost Site Information (RCSI) is required for all compostable material handling facilities and for vegetative food material composting facilities.

 - An Odor Impact Minimization Plan (OIMP) is required for facilities and operations.